 The Stainless Steel Rat books are pure and simple space opera adventure.
 Harrison frequently made social commentary in them, sure, but never let it bog down a good chase scene or prison escape.
 The character of Slippery Jim reminds me of an over-excited teenager, always rushing wherever his passions take him.
 This, naturally, gets him in a lot of trouble which leads to flashes of self-loathing which are then to be chased away by blustering overconfidence.
 Frankly, the Rat’s quite a trippy character and by himself makes for most of the fun in the novels.

 It’s the Stainless Steel Rat’s galaxy, and all the other characters just live in it.

 So, why not have him run for president?
 At least, that’s what Harry Harrison asked himself about 1980 or so.
 Perhaps he was inspired by Regan’s election, who knows?

-To be honest, Slippery Jim would make a better candidate than 75% of those were currently watching parade by in 2016 (my conservative estimate).
-In The Stainless Steel Rat for President, Harrison puts the Rat on a banana-republic planet where he takes on the self-appointed mission to unseat the dictator by rigging the already rigged election so the will of the people can shine through all the cheating.
+In The Stainless Steel Rat for President, Harrison puts the Rat on a banana-republic planet where he takes on the self-appointed mission to unseat the world’s dictator by rigging the already rigged election so the will of the people can shine through all the cheating.

 I think that would make a nice change.